Georgia blind salamander: Biology

 Very little is known about the biology of this salamander.
 It feeds on ostracods, amphipods, isopods, copepods and other small aquatic prey.
 It frequents caverns where bats roost where bat droppings may fall into the water.
 Females with developing eggs have been found in May and November and it is thought that breeding may take place at any time of year.
 It appears to remain neotenic (breeding in its larval state) and no metamorphosised individuals have ever been found.
 The Dougherty Plain blind crayfish (Cambarus cryptodytes) is often found in the same habitat and may prey on the salamander, and fish such as the American eel (Anguilla rostrata), the brown bullhead (Ameiurus nebulosus) and the Redeye Chub (Notropis harperi) are also likely predators.

 The eyes are extremely reduced, and are embedded in a mass of adipose tissue.
 Extrinsic eye muscles are absent, and the undifferentiated retina is lacking rods and cones, an outer plexiform layer, and a subdivided nuclear layer.
-In some individuals a rudimentary lense is present.
+In some individuals a rudimentary lens is present.